A. ALTERNATIVE SITE PROGRAMS

 We are also able to access the supports of an occupational therapist and physiotherapist through referrals to The Children’s Therapy Initiative.

 CHILDREN’S THERAPY INITIATIVE

 The Children’s Therapy Initiative is a joint initiative of the provincial government partners of Education, Citizenship and Youth, Family Services and Housing, Health/Healthy Living, and Healthy Child Manitoba.
 The goal of the Children’s Therapy Initiative is to provide co-coordinated, regionally based services that allow children to reach their full potential.
 Students are referred for assessments and/or specialized programming through the School Resource Teacher.
-Referrals are coordinated through the Student Services Coordinator at the School Division Office.
+Referrals are coordinated through the Superintendent at the School Division Office.
 For further information click here.

 D. KSD TECHNOLOGY VOCATION INSTRUCTION

 MBCI in arrangement with the University College of the North allows a limited number of students to enroll in the technology programs listed below.
 Students are still members of MBCI with all the rights and responsibilities.
 Enrolment is via MBCI.
 The programs available are: